acosgames/acosgames.github.io/docs/index.md

 ## Deploy Game

-When you are ready to deploy the game, visit the [Developer Zone](https://acos.games/dev), and find your deployment command in your game management page.
+Deployment at this time is done from the command-line only.
+You will need your deploy command which is provided in the [Developer Zone](https://acos.games/dev) inside your game management page.

-Example:
+Example command:

 ```bash
 npm run deploy -- tictactoe.FBC4864251084B188F1A6E63F70C38D3
 ```

-This will build your code into *.js bundles, and upload them to acos.games.
+Each of our game examples will build your code into *.js bundles, and upload them to acos.games.
 Each deployment is automatically versioned by an incrementing number which can be used to publish specific version.

+The following files may be uploaded:

+1. `./builds/server/server.bundle.js`
+2. `./builds/client/client.bundle.js`
+3. `./builds/client/assets/*`  - all asset files in this folder, excluding sub-folders
+4. `./game-server/database.json` - optional json database that is immutable
+5. `./game-settings.json` - game settings configured from the simulator UI

 ## Publish Game